Sex is supposed to be this wonderful, intimate thing that binds us together as a couple. But what do you do if sex doesn’t feel intimate to you?

 Maybe you were abused as a child.
 Maybe you grew up in the purity culture which talked about sex with such shameful language.
 Maybe you were promiscuous and you have sexual baggage that is tainting everything.

 So how do we get beyond that?
 We have to see the true beauty in sex that is part of God’s design.
-Two posts that may help you with that:
+Three posts that may help you with that:

 - Don’t settle for a dead sex life (even if you can’t picture it any differently now)